Do You Need Lawyers for Truck Accidents?

 If you or a loved one has been in an accident that involved a truck, you may be overwhelmed and exhausted.
 The aftermath of an accident is always challenging, and this is particularly true when the accident involves a truck.
 You’re likely dealing with a powerful trucking company that has endless time, resources, and legal advisors.
-These cases can be extremely complicated, and attempting to tackle it alone could result in you not receiving the compensation you deserve.
-This is why it is absolutely in your best interest to hire lawyers for truck accidents who will handle everything related to you claim.
+These cases can be extremely complicated, and attempting to tackle them alone could result in you not receiving the compensation you deserve.
+This is why it is absolutely in your best interest to hire lawyers for truck accidents who will handle everything related to your claim.

 Understanding the Severity of Your Injuries

 Truck accidents that don’t result in severe injuries are exceedingly rare.
-When an 80,000 pound semi truck collides with a passenger vehicle just 1/16 its size, it’s likely that the passenger vehicle and its inhabitants will endure the brunt of the damage.
+When an 80,000-pound semi truck collides with a passenger vehicle just 1/16 its size, it’s likely that the passenger vehicle and its inhabitants will endure the brunt of the damage.
 In fact, research has shown that when fatalities occur in truck accidents, 7X percent of the time, it’s a member of the passenger vehicle that loses their life.
 In contrast, the fatality belongs to the truck driver just X percent of the time.

 But why is it so important to work with a lawyer if your injuries and damages are severe?
 If you experience injuries that require a hospital stay, it’s likely that the maximum you can recover via an insurance claim is not enough to compensate for your medical bills.
 What’s more, many severe accidents also leave the injured party with lifetime suffering that doesn’t necessarily have a clear monetary value attached.
-It’s your lawyer’s job to assess your injuries and the way in which they’ve impacted your life, and draw up a settlement number that compensates not just your bills and lost wages, but also your overall pain and suffering.
+It’s your lawyer’s job to assess your injuries and the way in which they’ve impacted your life and draw up a settlement number that compensates not just your bills and lost wages, but also your overall pain and suffering.

 Percentage of Fault in a Truck Accident Can Affect Settlement

 If there’s even a possibility that you bear some percentage of fault, it’s very important to work with an experienced truck accident attorney.
 In most cases, you are still eligible for compensation if you are partially at fault, but you may have a more challenging case on your hands.
-Insurance adjusters may try to pressure you into accepting a claim that assigns you a far higher percentage of fault that you actually deserve.
+Insurance adjusters may try to pressure you into accepting a claim that assigns you a far higher percentage of fault than you actually deserve.
 Your lawyer can advocate for you and ensure that you only accept what’s right.

 Identifying Liable Parties in a Truck Accident

-One of the factors that complicates truck accident cases across the board is the sheer number of potentially liable parties.
+One of the factors that complicate truck accident cases across the board is the sheer number of potentially liable parties.
 When two regular passenger vehicles collide, it is generally the drivers and their insurance companies that handle the process going forward.
 However, when the accident involves a truck or commercial vehicle, the trucking company itself also gets involved, and, depending on the case, other parties may as well.
 Some of the potentially liable parties in a truck accident include:

 - The driver.
 Of course, in some cases, the driver bears responsibility for the accident.
 This would be the case if the driver was texting or drinking while driving, or if they were driving recklessly, which includes behaviors like tailgating and unsafe lane changing.
 If the driver was speeding, they may also be at fault.